Pot Roast

 Read our full nutrition disclaimer here.

-how to make Pot Roast – step by step photos
+how to make Pot Roast step-by-step photos

 Raw chuck roast on a red meat mat.

-Rub 1 boneless beef chuck roast on all sides with 2 tsp of salt.
+Rub salt over beef: Rub 1 boneless beef chuck roast on all sides with 2 tsp of salt.
 Then, let it rest at room temperature for 15-20 minutes.
 Preheat oven to 275 degrees.

 Broth for pot roast in a saucepan.

-In a small saucepan, whisk together 3 tsp beef bouillon, ½ cup balsamic vinegar, 1 Tbsp Worcestershire sauce, 1 Tbsp tomato paste, and 2 cups water.
+Whisk together broth: In a small saucepan, whisk together 3 tsp beef bouillon, ½ cup balsamic vinegar, 1 Tbsp Worcestershire sauce, 1 Tbsp tomato paste, and 2 cups water.
 Bring it to a gentle simmer.
 (We are purposely making the beef broth more concentrated for this recipe.)
 Keep it warm on the stovetop while you prepare the meat and veggies.

 Sliced onions and carrots added to a dutch oven.

-Drizzle 1 tsp olive oil in your dutch oven/roasting vessel of choice and heat on medium high on your largest stovetop burner.
+Roast veggies: Drizzle 1 tsp olive oil in your dutch oven/roasting vessel of choice and heat on medium high on your largest stovetop burner.
 Once hot, add 2 diced carrots and 1 quartered onion.
 Stir the carrots around every couple of minutes and sear the onion on all sides for approximately 8 minutes total.
 You want to see some color on those veggies!
 Remove vegetables from roasting pan and set aside.

 Pot roast browning in a dutch oven.

-To the hot dutch oven, add the salted beef and sear on each side for 4 minutes.
+Sear beef: To the hot dutch oven, add the salted beef and sear on each side for 4 minutes.
 You want to see a little color and caramelization of the fat when you flip it.
 No need to add more oil, the fat from the roast is enough!

 Ingredients added to dutch oven for pot roast.